SF-Bitcoindevs/bitcoinjslib-wallet/README.md

 ## Notes
-The following files are not being brought in by bower
+The following files are not being brought in by bower:
     mnemonic.js
     qrcode.js
     electrum.js